 Depending on what you want to do with mbeddr, we provide three different installation methods:

 With the mbeddr IDE you can use all languages provided by mbeddr and write applications with them.
-Installing the IDE is simple, as you just have to perform two tasks:
+Installing the IDE is simple, as you just have to run the installer.

 In case you do not want to change mbeddr but still want to be able to extend it (so you'll need MPS' language engineering facilities), we recommend installing the distribution.
 Furthermore, we do not provide installers for Linux or MacOS and thereby, mbeddr can be installed only "manually" using this method or compiled from sources as explained below.
 Installing the plugins distribution just requires downloading a ZIP file and copying a bunch of plugins into your existing MPS installation.
 If you do not have an existing MPS installation on your machine, please follow the steps described in JetBrains MPS and Java.

 To install the distribution, please download the distribution ZIP file ("all-plugins") from the mbeddr GitHub release page: github releases page.
 This ZIP file contains the mbeddr plugins for MPS.
 After unzipping, please take all folders inside the plugins directory and copy them into the plugins directory of your MPS installation.
 Note that there is also a plugin (without the s) directory under MPS.

 Recommended: Check out this video for a step-by-step tutorial on how to install the plugins and open the tutorial project.

 Installing mbeddr from sources gives you total control over what you want to do with mbeddr.
-However this is the most complex installation process.
 We rather recommend working with the distribution or the mbeddr IDE, except if you have good reasons not to.
 The following list provides some of these good reasons:

 want to stay at the bleeding edge of mbeddr development by using the most recent version on master.